MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-json-launch-file.md

 Snapshot debugging allows you to record AL code that runs on the server, and when it has completed, you can debug the recorded *snapshot* in Visual Studio Code.
 For more information, see [Snapshot debugging](devenv-snapshot-debugging.md).

-Here is an example of a configuration file for snapshot debugging on a cloud production environment.
+Here's an example of a configuration file for snapshot debugging on a cloud production environment.

 ``` json
 {